 At the opposite end of solo staking, you have staking via centralized exchanges.
 Major crypto exchanges like Binance, Coinbase, and Crypto.com operate large staking pools that attract tens of millions of dollars from small investors.

 While centralized exchanges offer a range of convenient features, they also retain full control of your invested ETH.
-You don’t have access to validator keys and enjoy none of the privileges of running a node on your own.
+You don’t have access to validator keys and enjoy none of the privileges of running a node alone.

 Advantages of Centralized Exchanges